etingof/talks/pyvo-python-on-the-baremetal/source/slides.rst

     webrepl.start()

-Setup web-sockets client on your PC:
+Setup web-sockets client (CLI or browser) on your PC:

 .. code-block:: bash